moehami/pet-4/posts/bison-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "20+ Powerful Bison Names: Buffalo & Bison"
-date: "2025-01-01"
+date: "2024-11-18"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your strong and sturdy bison!
+Explore our list of 20+ powerful bison names, inspired by their strength and resilience."
-readTime: "6 mins read"
+readTime: "11 min read"
 ---

 **Bison Names: A Comprehensive Guide to Naming Your Bison**